 9. During an inspection process, what happens if my project has a non-conformance and costs me money?
 WATCH NOW

 If there is going to be a change, what we call a modification, and that modification is documented and agreed before the commencement of the project by the owner or the owner’s representative, QCP will accept that and there will be no issue.
 It’s really only when non-conformances are identified after they have been installed that there is an issue and all parties involved – the woodworker, architect, and owner – need to work out their resolution.
 Generally the project owner would want the woodworking firm to fix any non-conformances.
 However, if the architect and owner agreed to accept the work as it is installed, then it would result in a modified certificate for the project.
 It also would necessitate an additional inspection, called an extended provisional project.
 This means that the next project the woodworking firms undertakes that has work in the same section of the AWI Standards as the non-conformance would also need to be inspected, and it would be at the expense of the woodworker.

 10. Is AWI membership the same as QCP licensing or certification?
 WATCH NOW

-While there are many benefits with being in AWI member, QCP involves a lot more than AWI membership.
+While there are many benefits of being an AWI member, QCP involves a lot more than AWI membership.
 There’s a licensing application process, submitting references, the plant inspection, sample inspection, and first two project inspections.
 There’s simply more involved for a woodworking firm in becoming QCP licensed than in being an AWI member.

-Hopefully, that has answered some of your questions, but if you have more please contact us at 855-345-0991 and we’ll make sure we answer them.
+Hopefully that has answered some of your questions, but if you have more please contact us and we’ll make sure we answer them.